 The most impressive thing about the room is the furnishings.
 They are all antiques local to Salzburg.
-During the renovation, they were all restored and retrofitted to modern needs, but the bones are still original.
+They were all restored and retrofitted to modern needs during the renovation, but the bones are still original.

 We were told that the craftsman needed to custom build the inserts for every cabinet and drawer in the hotel as no two were the same and it took them the entire duration of the renovation to finish the work on time.